cloudmesh/classes/docs/source/course.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We introduce an advanced method ~~ accept/reject ~~ for generating random variables with arbitrary distrubitions.
+We introduce an advanced method ~~ accept/reject ~~ for generating random variables with arbitrary distributions.

 Video: http://youtu.be/GfshkKMKCj8